bustle/mobiledoc-kit/README.md

   current post with their cursor.
 Programmatic edits are still allowed.
 * `editor.enableEditing()` - allow the user to make direct edits directly to a post's text.
+* `editor.editCard(cardSection)` - change the card to its edit mode (will change immediately if the card is already rendered, or will ensure that when the card does get rendered it will be rendered in the "edit" state initially)
+* `editor.displayCard(cardSection)` - same as `editCard` except in display mode.

 ### Editor Lifecycle Hooks